 Design, realign, and reconfigure pavement to accommodate two lanes in each direction along Cross Island Parkway with a depressed median between Marshland Road interchange and the bridge over Broad Creek.
 Transition from a depressed median roadway section to a median barrier separated roadway section as the roadway approaches the bridge over Broad Creek.
+Maximize the length of the depressed median and minimize the length of the median barrier separated roadway section in accordance with the design criteria.
 Remove all excess pavement and ancillary items not required after removal of toll facilities.